-“Media Influence on Ethnocentrism Towards Europeans in China.”
+“Media Influence on Ethnocentrism Towards Europeans.”
 In Lisheng Dong, Zhengxu Wang, Henk Dekker, eds, 2013.
-Chinese Views of the EU: Public Support for a Strong Relation.
+China and the European Union.
 London: Routledge.

 “Meiti zai kandai ouzhouren shi dui minzu zhongxin zhuyi de yingxiang (Media Influence on Ethnocentrism Towards Europeans).”
 In Lisheng Dong et al., eds, 2012.
 Latest Data, Contributing Factors and Policy Implications, (Beijing: China Social Sciences Academic Press), pp. 257-76.
 (Republished with Routledge).

 “Race to the Bottom: Media Marketization and Increasing Negativity Toward the United States in China.”
 In Wenfang Tang and Shanto Iyengar, eds, 2012.
 Political Communication in China: Convergence or Divergence Between the Media and Political System?
 London: Routledge.
 Online Appendix; USCATA Data Documentation.

 “What Information Does the Public Demand?
 Getting the News during the 2005 Anti-Japanese Protests.”
 In Susan Shirk, ed, 2011.
 Changing Media, Changing China.
 Oxford: Oxford University Press.
 Online Appendix.